 The dock was exceedingly narrow for handling a ship of the Prospect’s size, maybe just two meters or so wide, and when the Prospect leaned its weight up against it, the whole dock shifted its center of gravity towards the other side.
 The Prospect took up the entire length of the dock, and then extended another quarter ship-length out beyond it into the turnaround bay.
 The dock was supported by ancient poles of wood, weathered to a smooth but grainy gray texture.
 The cross planks had many knot holes and splintered easily under scuffing feet.
 About halfway out, the dock widened to accommodate the base of a rusty and flimsy looking crane which was left angled at its joints in such a way that it looked like the giant crooked finger of a crone cursing the fates before her.
 Further out from the crane, the dock narrowed again to just enough space for an individual to walk.

-The dock ran into a large and mostly-empty platform.
-It was one of the platforms that had a roof built over it, supported on the same graying wood pylons as the dock, and roofed with roughly-hewn old boards that had gaps and holes that let light, and presumably rain, pass through in many places.
-At the far end of the platform was a squat little cube of an office with a few stacks of crates near it from which the business of the platform and dock was executed.
+The dock ran into a large and mostly empty platform.
+It was one of the platforms that had a roof built over it, supported on the same graying wood pylons as the dock, and roofed with roughly hewn old boards that had gaps and holes that let light, and presumably rain, pass through in many places.
+At the far end of the platform was a squat little cube of an office with a few stacks of crates near it, from which the business of the platform and dock was executed.

-As soon as the lines were secured Chips hauled two large and frayed canvas duffels containing all her gear up from the cargo hold catwalk and onto the deck.
-From there she threw the heavy bags across to the dock where Gregory made sure they landed without falling off into the water on the other side.
+As soon as the lines were secured, Chips hauled two large and frayed canvas duffels containing all her gear up from the cargo hold catwalk and onto the deck.
+From there she threw the heavy bags across to the dock, where Gregory made sure they landed without falling off into the water on the other side.

 Hemi joined her on the deck.
 “Take care of yourself, Irene.”

 “You too, Hemi.
 And this fuckin’ boat.
 Maybe it will be yours someday, and you’ll need an engineer who isn’t fuckin’ shit at their work.”
 She looked over at Gregory on the dock.
-“Watch out for those fuckin’ guys too.
+“Watch out for those fuckin’ guys, too.
 I don’t want this to become one of those fuckin’ premonition stories I have to tell in a fuckin bar someday, about how I got off this doomed boat just in the fuckin’ nick of time.
 But I can’t say I have a good feeling about y’all’s future prospects, as it fuckin’ were.”

 Hemi looked grim.
 She left him with an awkward hug around his middle and made the jump across to the dock where she hefted her bags and patted Gregory on the back before walking up the dock towards the platform.
 Hemi and Gregory watched her until she got to the far side of the platform, where it did not take long for her to hail a passing boat that would carry her into the center-city labor yards for shipping.

 After Chips had disappeared off the far side of the platform, Gregory was ready to get to work.
-“Should we set up the gangway Hemi?”
+“Should we set up the gangway, Hemi?”

 “Yes.
 But rather than messing with our own winch, let’s ask if we can use the crane.”
 Hemi pointed to the rusty metal structure leaning above their heads.